 If you suspect you may have this condition then you should have at least your free testosterone, DHT, SHBG, Estradiol, Estrone, Progesterone, DHEA and cortisol hormone levels measured.
 This test will determine if you are testosterone deficient, if a testosterone/estrogen imbalance is present, if estrogens are too high, if SHBG is too high, if DHT is too high and also help diagnose adrenal stress.
 Thyroid hormone testing would also be a good idea.

-Presently there is a real debate amongst the medical profession as to the validity of blood, urine and/or saliva testing.
+Presently there is a real debate as to the validity of blood, urine and/or saliva testing.
 Despite all the controversy it is still advisable to have your free testosterone level checked as a guide and useful diagnostic tool but the practitioner should not rely solely on these results but use them in conjunction with all the signs and symptoms the patient is experiencing.
 Some doctors incorrectly prefer to measure total testosterone levels, however this approach is questioned as it also measures protein bound and therefore inactive testosterone which may lead to misdiagnosis.

 Your testosterone levels should ideally be within the upper one third of the normal reference range for a healthy 30 year old.
 We do not recommend you adhere to the age adjusted reference ranges as an aging body still requires as much testosterone as a younger body of the same size and height.
 If found to be low you should consider bioidentical testosterone replacement.
 If estrogens are too high then you will need an aromatase inhibitor to reduce estrogen production and thus achieve a more favorable estrogen to testosterone ratio.